The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Feint: Reduces an enemies physical damage by a lot and magic damage by a little.
 Use on raidwides, tank busters, or as requested from your healer or tanks.
 * Arm’s Length: Prevents most knockbacks, great for maintaining uptime on the boss.
 * True North: Allows you to ignore positional requirements.
 Use it when you can’t hit the flank or rear for Gibbet and Gallows respectively.
-* Second Wind / Bloodbath : Self heal tools that can aid you in a pinch.
+* Second Wind / Bloodbath: Self heal tools that can aid you in a pinch.
 Use them if you take unnecessary damage or find your health lower than the rest of the groups.

 ### Core Concepts